To insure consideration submit application by Friday, January 19, 2018.

 Institute Meeting Time: 8:30-3:30 pm

-Teachers in all subject areas from kindergarten to post-secondary level in northern Mississippi schools are eligible to apply for admission to the UMWP Institute.
+Teachers in all grade levels and all subject areas in north Mississippi schools are eligible to apply for admission to the UMWP Summer Institute.